 At Bluugo, we provide Machine Learning-as-a-service (MLaaS) so you can keep your models up-to-date and accurate.
 Our systems monitor your data and predictions and we can automatically retrain them or manually step in when necessary.
 Our Machine Learning Kickstart Package will give you a comprehensive understanding of how to improve your business with machine learning in a few weeks.

 The way the data changes over time is called concept drift.
-One concrete example where it has showed up for us was the unusually mild winter weather we experienced in Finland in the beginning of 2020.
+One concrete example where it has shown up for us was the unusually mild winter weather we experienced in Finland in the beginning of 2020.

 A tweet by Peter Skomoroch / Jordan Smoller.